 IP protection enables green technology creation, adaptation and distribution.
 Non-renewable resources are finite, and climate change is a reality.
 It is necessary to adopt a change towards a more sustainable lifestyle based on green technologies, which is part of the development of new global environmental policies – stronger protection of IP rights is an integral part of this process.

 What can we do?

-Metis Partners IP Valuation teams have already seen first-hand how identifying, protecting and valuing core IP has helped green tech companies both invest in further R&D and diffuse their tech through partnerships and co-initiatives.
+Metis Partners Intellectual Property Valuation teams have already seen first-hand how identifying, protecting and valuing core IP has helped green tech companies both invest in further research and development and diffuse their tech through partnerships and co-initiatives.
 We valued “green IP” to help:

 - Raise additional finance for a green tech company to bring a prototype to market;

 - Raise growth finance using core IP as collateral, particularly our experience helping with valuing IP assets of a sustainable urban farming company;

 - Facilitate a joint green initiative by ring-fencing and valuing IP that was to be committed to the venture; and,